Spin-Orbit Coupling Fluctuations as a Mechanism of Spin Decoherence: Experimental Data

 Continuous-wave ESR measurements at 120, 241, and 336 GHz are performed using the quasioptical superheterodyne spectrometer at the National High Magnetic Field Laboratory~\cite{Morley_RSI_2008, vanTol_RSI_2005}, with a sweepable 12.5~T superconducting magnet (homogeneity of $10^{-5}$ over 1~cm$^3$).
-Sample temperature can be varied from room temperature down to 2.5 K. A single crystal of volume $\lesssim$ 0.1~mm$^3$ was positioned on a rotating stage allowing for continuous change of the angle $\theta$ between $\vec B_0$ and the $c$ axis of the molecule following the procedure described in our previous work~\cite{Martens_PRB_2014}.
+Sample temperature can be varied from room temperature down to 2.5 K. A single crystal of regular shape (as in \cite{Martens_PRB_2014}) of volume $\lesssim$ 0.1~mm$^3$ was positioned on a rotating stage allowing for continuous change of the angle $\theta$ between $\vec B_0$ and the $c$ axis of the molecule following the procedure described in~\cite{Martens_PRB_2014}.
 The homogeneity of the magnet compared to the size of the crystal allows us to ignore $\vec B_0$ as a source of broadening.
 The applied fields are above 4~T, past the crossing of the $S=1/2$ doublet and $S = 3/2$ quartet, such that the ground state of the system is in the $S = 3/2$ quartet (see Fig.~\ref{fig:Mol_Elev}(b)).

 ESR spectra at temperatures $T=4-60$~K for $\vec B_0 \parallel$ and $\perp$ to $c$-axis ($\theta=0\degree ,90\degree$ respectively) show a Lorentzian (homogenous) lineshape.
 Representative spectra with Lorentzian and Gaussian fits are shown in Fig.~\ref{fig:Tdep}(a) for comparison.
-The temperature dependence of the linewidth is shown in Fig.~\ref{fig:Tdep}(c) for three microwave frequencies $F_{mw}$.
+The temperature dependence of the linewidth is shown in Fig.~\ref{fig:Tdep}(c) for three microwave frequencies $f_0$.
 Compared to measurements made at lower fields~\cite{Sakon_PhysB_2004}, where the ground state is in the $S=1/2$ doublet, the linewidths are $\sim10$ times narrower.
-Plotted is the full width at half maximum (FWHM) of the Lorentzian fits vs $T/F_{mw}$ to underline that the temperature dependent mechanism of decoherence in the system qualitatively follows the temperature behavior predicted by $KU(T)$ [Eq.~(\ref{eq:KU})].
-Additionally, there is no hyperfine structure visible in the spectra (exchange narrowing) since the 3d electrons of V interact with the nuclei of several other V ions due to the large exchange couplings ($\sim 10^2$~K) within the molecule.
+Plotted is the full width at half maximum (FWHM) of the Lorentzian fits vs $T/f_0$ to underline that the temperature dependent mechanism of decoherence in the system qualitatively follows the temperature behavior predicted by $KU(T)$ plus a temperature independent contribution, essential in the low $T$ limit [Eq.~(\ref{Gd})].
+Note the absence of linewidth increase with frequency (or field) which excludes a static distribution of the $g$-factor.
+Additionally, there is no hyperfine structure visible in the spectra (exchange narrowing) since the $3d$ electrons of V interact with the nuclei of several other V ions due to the large exchange couplings ($\sim 10^2$~K) within the molecule.
 Due to these properties of the measured line width and shape, we can estimate $T_2$ to be the inverse of the FWHM.